top of page

 O'Callaghan's Curb Appeal on a Brisk Evening in Chicago

 Thanks for a fun time, anyway, O'Callaghan's.
-However, I'm off to a better barstool and I can't say that I'll be back (not that you care).
+I'm off to a better barstool and I can't say that I'll be back (not that you care).
 Slainte!

 Do you like Cubs, White Sox, or neither?